Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 $ source ./venv/bin/activate
 ```

-Note that for safety reason, environment variables should be protected from other processes.
-In this guide environment variable have been exported, in a production environment, the parsec backend execution and environment variable definition can be wrapped into a single executable file (with user access restriction) to be sure that the environment variable will be accessible only by the PARSEC backend.
+Note that for safety reason, environment variables should be protected.
+In this guide environment variable have been exported from the shell (it means those commands appears in command history and persist in the shell environment).
+In a production environment, the parsec backend environment variable should be protected by the system mechanism.

 If the postgresql database is new (or if it's the first time parsec runs), the database tables need to be created.
 This can also be run after a parsec server update: